- Project page: https://github.com/TheFox/phpchat

 I also like the Bitmessage project.
 But building thinks by myself feels like I can contribute to the Internet.
 And programming this with PHP because it’s an easy-to-learn programming language and every one can contribute to this project.

 Building a decentralized, peer-to-peer, encrypted chat is not that easy.
 The every first version of PHPChat I wrote with pthreads.
-But after 2 months of programming PHPChat with pthreads I decided to not contaminate my project with pthreads.
+But after 2 months of programming PHPChat with pthreads I decided not to contaminate my project with pthreads.
 At some point you can’t continue programming with pthreads.
 So I killed pthreads from PHPChat and re-coded everything with my own version of a IPC layer.
 If you need to run multiple Threads don’t use pthreads.
 Just don’t use it.
 Use

 fcntl_fork() in combination with IPC layer instead.
 My personal favourite is to create a single php file for each process/thread.
 But it always depends - of course - on what you want to do.